nickbabcock/OhmGraphite/README.md

 ## Getting Started (Docker)

-Until this project is on docker hub, you'll need to build it from this repo:
+Since the full gambit of metrics aren't available in a Docker container, I've refrained from putting the project on docker hub lest it misleads people to think otherwise.

 ```bash
 docker build -t nickbabcock/ohm-graphite .